 This is a key policy within the Human Settlements Directorate as it sets out the criteria and procedures to follow in terms of the allocation of state-subsidised housing opportunities within the City of Cape Town, which include both ownership and rental tenure.
 A part of the review process, policy provisions for the unlawful occupation of Council rental housing units have been incorporated to ensure a holistic approach to the allocation of public rental housing units in particular.
 The revised Allocation Policy: Housing Opportunities was approved by Council in March 2022.
-A series of internal standard operating procedures have been drafted to assist officials with the implementation of the Allocation Policy principles.
+A series of internal standard operating procedures will be drafted to assist officials with the implementation of the Allocation Policy principles.
+This includes the Standard Operating Procedure to establish a project engagement committee (previously known as project steering committee) and the terms of reference for this committee, which has already been developed and approved by the relevant delegated authority.